Fortenberry raised funds for possible legal defense

 Elias Ayoub was among the four donors listed in federal records as giving Chagoury money to Terry in 2014.
 Terry lost his re-election bid that year to Democrat Brad Ashford.

-Fortenberry, 60, who represents the 1st District, which includes Lincoln, next faces reelection in 2022.
+Fortenberry, 60, who represents the 1st District, which is centered around Lincoln and includes Northeast Nebraska's Madison and Thurston counties, next faces reelection in 2022.

 World-Herald staff writer Alia Conley contributed to this report.